Code of Conduct

 'A lively, forensic, engrossing, sometimes entertaining, often disturbing and always unflinching interrogation of what's gone wrong with our legislature' ANDREW RAWNSLEY, OBSERVER

 The extraordinary turmoil we have seen in British politics in the last few years has set records.
-We have had the fastest turnover of ministers in our history and more MPs suspended from the House than ever.
-Rules have been flouted repeatedly, sometimes in plain sight.
-The government seems unable to escape the brush of sleaze.
-And just when we think it’s all going to calm down a bit, another scandal breaks.
+With the last government, we had the fastest turnover of ministers in our history and more MPs suspended from the House than ever.
+Rules were flouted repeatedly, sometimes in plain sight.
+The government seemed unable to escape the brush of sleaze.
+And just when we thought it was all going to calm down a bit, another scandal would break.

 Critics Review